top of page

 Nusantara Capital City Design: How Indonesia Reframed Its New Political Capital

 Nusantara Capital City Design as a Political and Urban Strategy The Nusantara capital city design represents one of the most ambitious urban planning projects in contemporary Southeast Asia.
 Originally conceived as a full replacement for Jakarta, Nusantara has since been redefined as Indonesia’s political capital — a shift that reshapes not only its function, but its architectural and urban meaning.
-Masterplanned by Indonesian studio Urban+, the Nusantara capital city design
+Masterplanned by Indonesian studio Urban+, the Nusantara capital city desig

 Understanding the Allure of Minimalist Techno Aesthetics

 Minimalist techno aesthetics have carved out a unique space in the world of electronic music and design.
 Their subtle power lies in the art of less - a deliberate choice to strip away excess and focus on the essence.
 But what exactly draws us to this refined style?
 Why does it resonate so deeply with creative minds and brands alike?
-As someone who has explored the intersection of sound and visual storytelling, I find the allure of minimalist techno both fascinating and instru
+As someone who has explored the intersection of sound and visual storytelling, I find the allure of minimalist techno both fascinating and instr

 Remembering the Ford Nucleon Atomic Car — The Futuristic Nuclear-Powered Vehicle That Never Reached Production

 The Ford Nucleon Atomic Car: A 1958 Vision of Nuclear-Powered Mobility The Ford Nucleon atomic car remains one of the most ambitious—and controversial—concept vehicles ever developed.
 Revealed to the public in 1958 , the Nucleon envisioned a future where cars would run on nuclear reactors instead of gasoline .
 Conceived inside Ford’s Advanced Styling Studio , the project explored automotive futures 10 to 20 years ahead of its time.
-Under the leadership of industrial designer
+Under the leadership of industrial designe

 Zayed National Museum by Foster + Partners: Steel Wings Transform Abu Dhabi’s Cultural Skyline